MP Estate Planning UK

 Responsibilities

-Family and carers have several key responsibilities when supporting a loved one with dementia.
-These include:
+Family and carers have several key responsibilities when supporting a loved one with dementia:

-• Assisting with daily tasks such as bathing, dressing, and eating
+• Assisting with daily tasks such as personal care, meals, medication management, and attending appointments

-By understanding and fulfilling these responsibilities, family and carers can significantly improve the quality of life for individuals with dementia.
+By understanding and fulfilling these responsibilities, family members can significantly improve the quality of life for their loved one while also protecting the family’s assets.

 How to Support a Loved One

-Supporting a loved one with dementia requires patience, understanding, and a proactive approach.
-Here are some strategies to consider:
+Supporting a loved one with dementia requires patience, understanding, and a proactive approach to both care and legal planning:

-• Seek support from local dementia support groups and services
+• Seek support from local dementia support groups, the Alzheimer’s Society helpline, and Dementia UK’s Admiral Nurse service

 Ensuring the Right Decisions Are Made